 In the busy Outpatient Department, The Chemotherapy Day Suite and The Emergency Assessment Room nursing provide a comprehensive service to support adult and pediatric patients.

-Specialist roles in nursing have being developed to support and advance nursing practice – roles in Infection Control, Nursing Risk Management/Evidence-Based Practice, Breast Care Nursing.
+Specialist roles in nursing have being developed to support and advance nursing practice – roles in Infection Control, Nursing Risk Management/Evidence-Based Practice, Breast Care Nursing, Palliative Care Nursing.
 These new roles aim to improve the quality of care to patients and their families.

 Professional Development / Educational Pathway